9 FAM 402.10

 9 FAM 402.10-4(E) (U) H-2B Nonimmigrants

 a.
-(U) The H-2B classification applies to aliens who are coming temporarily to the United States to perform nonagricultural services or labor of a temporary or seasonal nature, other than graduates of medical schools coming to provide medical services, if qualified persons capable of performing such work cannot be found in the United States.
-USCIS defines temporary services or labor as those that will be needed by the employer for a limited period of time; i.e., where the job will end in the near, definable future.
-Such a period of time generally will be limited to one year or less, but a one-time event could last up to three years.
+(U) The H-2B classification applies to applicants who are coming temporarily to the United States to perform nonagricultural services or labor of a temporary or seasonal nature, other than graduates of medical schools coming to provide medical services, if qualified persons capable of performing such work cannot be found in the United States.
+USCIS defines temporary services or labor as those that will be needed by the employer for a limited period; i.e., where the job will end in the near, definable future.
+Such a period generally will be limited to one year or less, but a one-time event could last up to three years.
 The employer’s need for services or labor must be on a one-time basis, seasonal, for a peak load, or intermittent basis.

 b.
-(U) This classification requires a temporary labor certification issued by the Department of Labor (DOL) or the Government of Guam (in certain cases involving employment on Guam), prior to the filing of a petition with USCIS to classify an alien or aliens in the H-2B classification.
-Consular officers do not have the authority to attempt to interpret DOL regulations or question DOL's decision to approve a temporary labor certification.
+(U) This classification requires a temporary labor certification issued by the Department of Labor (DOL) or the Government of Guam (in certain cases involving employment on Guam), prior to the filing of a petition with USCIS to classify a beneficiary or beneficiaries in the H-2B classification.
+You do not have the authority to attempt to interpret DOL regulations or question DOL's decision to approve a temporary labor certification.

 (1) (U) The designated countries can be found on the USCIS H-2B website.